AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/single-sign-on-with-okta.md

 ![Certificate-alias](assets/cert-alias.PNG)

 **Make a note of the certificate alias.
-You will need this in the later steps.**
+You need this in the later steps.**

 ### Configure SAML authentication handler